product_id = 5003374264379variant_id = 34053307203643template_name =

-Not only a lack of amino acids can be harmful: Too much amino acids can also have a negative impact on health.
+Not only can a lack of amino acids be harmful, too many amino acids can also have a negative impact on health.
 This does not usually occur with a normal diet.
-However, side effects are possible through a very one-sided protein-rich diet or through an excessive dosage of nutritional supplements.
+However, side effects are possible if you consume a very one-sided protein-rich diet or an excessive dosage of nutritional supplements.

-That is why it makes sense to check your supply with our Amino Acid Test before taking supplements.
+That is why it makes sense to check your levels with our Amino Acid Test before taking supplements.

-Some examples: Too much methionine can lead to the excretion of too much calcium, which can weaken the bones and contribute to osteoporosis.
-Too high a dose of phenylalanine supplements in some cases raised blood pressure and could be problematic for people with high blood pressure.
+For example, too much methionine can lead to the excretion of too much calcium, which can weaken the bones and contribute to osteoporosis.
+Too high a dose of phenylalanine supplements, in some cases, raised blood pressure and could be problematic for people with high blood pressure.

 Why are children under 18 not allowed to take the test?